tstack/lnav/docs/source/usage.rst

 compressed file (and lnav was built with libarchive), the archive will be extracted to a temporary location and the files within will be loaded.
 The files that are found will be scanned to identify their file format.
-Files that match a log format will be collated by time and displayed in the LOG view.
+Files that match a log format will be collated by time [#]_ and displayed in the LOG view.
 Plain text files can be viewed in the TEXT view, which can be accessed by pressing :kbd:`t`.

+.. [#] Log message timestamps are stored in the index with a resolution of microseconds.

 Archive Support
 ^^^^^^^^^^^^^^^